Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Abstract

 \section{Abstract}

-Self-supervised learning (SSL) models such as WavLM have brought substantial improvements to speaker diarization by providing rich contextual representations.
-However, the high computational and memory costs of these models hinder their deployment in real-time and resource-constrained scenarios.
-In this work, we present a comprehensive study on compressing SSL-based diarization models through structured pruning guided by knowledge distillation.
-Building upon our previous work, we extend the analysis to include pruning objectives based on multiply-accumulate operations (MACs), investigate module-wise and progressive pruning strategies, and examine the impact of training data quantity.
-Experimental results show that our method reduces model size by up to 80\% without degrading performance, achieving up to 4x faster inference on a single GPU.
-We further perform large-scale evaluations on a diverse compound dataset comprising eight public diarization corpora, where our best pruned model achieves state-of-the-art performance across most conditions.
-Additionally, we show strong generalization to the CHiME-6 dataset, attaining performance comparable to the third-place system in the CHiME-7 challenge without any domain adaptation.
-All models and code are publicly released to support reproducibility and future research.
+Self-supervised learning (SSL) models such as WavLM have substantially advanced speaker diarization by providing rich contextual speech representations.
+However, the high computational and memory costs of these models hinder deployment in real-time and resource-constrained scenarios.
+This work presents a systematic study on compressing SSL-based diarization models through structured pruning guided by knowledge distillation.
+We investigate pruning objectives that target both model parameters and computational complexity, and analyze alternative strategies, showing that a simple overall pruning approach provides the best balance between efficiency and accuracy.
+Our method achieves up to 80\% model size reduction and 4x faster inference without performance degradation.
+Comprehensive experiments across eight public diarization datasets demonstrate that the pruned models consistently match or surpass the performance of their uncompressed counterparts.
+Furthermore, we show strong out-of-domain generalization on the CHiME-6 dataset, achieving accuracy comparable to the top systems in the CHiME-7 challenge without any domain adaptation.
+These results highlight that structured pruning, when guided by distillation, can yield efficient and generalizable diarization systems suitable for real-world applications.